hackerzhuli/tdoku-lib/README.md

 This Project is forked from [tdoku](https://github.com/t-dillon/tdoku/tree/master).
 The purpose is adapt it to an library with an C interface.
 Easy for any language to call from.

 Added:
-    TdokuSolve: an utility function with simplified interface to solve an puzzle
+    1. TdokuSolve(): an utility function with simplified interface to solve an puzzle
-    TdokuGenerate: generate an puzzle
+    2. TdokuGenerate(): generate an puzzle
-    TdokuRate: rate an puzzle using solvers of tdoku library
+    3. TdokuRate(): rate an puzzle using solvers of tdoku library

 Removed:
-    Benchmarks and other solvers and docs are removed so it only contains useful stuff for people who want to use the tdoku library.
+    1. Benchmarks and other solvers and docs are removed so it only contains useful stuff for people who want to use the tdoku library.